github/docs/content/actions/migrating-to-github-actions/automated-migrations/automating-migration-with-github-actions-importer.md

   github        Forecasts GitHub Actions usage from historical GitHub pipeline utilization.
 ```

-Once you are granted access to the preview, you will be able to access further reference documentation about running a forecast.

 ### Testing the migration process

 The `dry-run` subcommand can be used to convert a pipeline to its {% data variables.product.prodname_actions %} equivalent, and then write the workflow to your local filesystem.